by Jason Wasserman MD PhD FRCPC

 Pathologists carefully examine the margins to look for tumour cells at the cut edge of the tissue.
 If tumour cells are seen at the cut edge of the tissue, the margin will be described as positive.
 If no tumour cells are seen at the cut edge of the tissue, a margin will be described as negative.
 Even if all of the margins are negative, some pathology reports will also provide a measurement of the closest tumour cells to the cut edge of the tissue.

 A positive (or very close) margin is important because it means that tumour cells may have been left behind in your body when the tumour was surgically removed.
 For this reason, patients who have a positive margin may be offered another surgery to remove the rest of the tumour or radiation therapy to the area of the body with the positive margin.
-The decision to offer additional treatment and the type of treatment options offered will depend on a variety of factors including the type of tumour removed and the area of the body involved.

 These tumours are given a tumour stage between 1 and 4.
 The tumour stage is based on how far the tumour has spread outside of the nasal cavity or ethmoid sinus.